pmhsfelix/kotlin-coroutines/docs/index.md

 After the 1000 ms elapses, the `suspendFunctionWithDelay` resumes its execution in the `pool-1-thread-1` (a thread from the scheduled pool) and `step 2` is executed.

 Using `suspendCoroutine` directly in our `suspendFunctionWithDelay` makes the code a slightly brittle to read, namely due to the nested lambda passed as parameter.
-However, than can be easily solved by wrapping that behaviour on an helper suspendable function
+However, than can be easily solved by wrapping that behaviour on an helper suspendible function

 ```Kotlin
 suspend fun delay(ms: Long) {